-The areas around Ephesus were settled as far back as the Neolithic Age (about 6000 BC), as shown by evidence from excavations at the nearby artificial mounds known as “tells” in Arvalya and Cukurici.
+The areas around Ephesus were settled as far back as the Neolithic Age (about 6000 BC), as evidenced by excavations at the nearby artificial mounds known as “tells” in Arvalya and Cukurici.

-During his reign the city began to prosper.
-Androklos and his dog are depicted on the Hadrian temple frieze, dating from the 2nd century.
+During his reign, the city began to prosper.
+Created in the 2nd century, Androklos and his dog are depicted on the Hadrian temple frieze.

 A temple dedicated to the Egyptian god Serapis, which was also rediscovered in the ancient Greek city, was built in the 2nd century A.D. as a symbol of devotion to the Egyptian god; it is considered the best preserved and largest temple in all of Anatolia.
 It was constructed in an area measuring an astounding 7,700 square meters (194,520,997 square feet) while the building alone measures over 1,000 square meters (10,764 square feet).

 Although it was shaken by the earthquake, almost all of the temple’s pieces are still intact.
 The Ephesus Foundation has undertaken the restoration project, following the restoration of the city’s illustrious Celsius Library.

 The Greek goddess Artemis and the great Anatolian goddess Kybele were identified and worshipped together as “Artemis of Ephesus.”
 The many-breasted “Lady of Ephesus”, identified with Artemis, was venerated in the Temple of Artemis, which was the largest building in the ancient world, according to Pausanias.